shanephall/about/docs/CV.md

 **Director of Product, Growth** (09/2016 \- 08/2020)
 **Principal Product Manager, Head of Mobile** (06/2015 \- 09/2016)

-* Recruited by CTO and reported to the President of the $100M+ global platform for social change with 500M+ users in 196 countries and investors like Reid Hoffman, Bill Gates, and Sam Altman; exited org during restructure.
+* Recruited by VPE and reported to the President of the $100M+ global platform for social change with 500M+ users in 196 countries and investors like Reid Hoffman, Bill Gates, and Sam Altman; exited org during restructure.

 * Tasked with delivering the global strategy and transformation plan and building a new Product, Design, and Development division for mobile, later also taking over Growth, Content Marketing and AI/ML Engineering divisions.